1

 Adams County Sampling Project

-We partnered with the Tri-County Health Department and the EPA to identify whether there could be PFAS contamination in designated areas impacting private residential wells.
+We partnered with the Tri-County Health Department and the EPA to identify whether PFAS contamination could be present in designated areas impacting private residential wells.

 Learn more

-The lab could measure most PFAS down to 10 parts per trillion (ppt).
+• The lab could measure most PFAS to 10 parts per trillion (ppt).

 Summit County Sampling Project